BuddyDudeDeveloper/OpenCombatDesignDocument/README.md

 The intellectual property of the game can be utilized to generate additional revenue through sales of clothing, figurines and other merchandise.
 As the game for the community grows, the cultural aspects (such as memes or jokes) can be applied to the merchandising.
 The game's soundtrack can be available on [Bandcamp][bandcamp-link].

-### Sponsorships

-Companies or individuals can sponsor OpenCombat through single or sustained contributions.
-By doing so, billboards, posters and other in-game advertising materials will have their brands on them adapted for the style of the game.
-For example, if Pepsi were to sponsor OpenCombat, there may be a billboard in the background of a stage that shows an advertisement for Pepsi with an NPC on it.

 ### Community eSports Drives

 During large eSports events for platform fighting games, such as Genesis and EVO, donation drives can be launched to encourage players to contribute.
 At these events, the donations can also serve as a way of increasing the prize pool for participants.